A great online portfolio website demonstrates not only your skills, but also your personality and passions.

-Before putting your online portfolio website together, answer these questions:
+Before you start building an online portfolio website, answer these questions:

 - What type of work do I want to do?